 What is an internal narrative?

-Our inner narrative is the story we tell ourselves about why the world is the way it is, and why our life is the way it is.
+People have an internal voice that speaks to us and narrates our life as it is happening, or even helps us create our sentences before we speak.
+This voice is driven by the story we tell ourselves about why the world is the way it is, and why our life is the way it is.
 It is our thoughts and our realities.
-It’s something that we acquire from other people, typically from our parents when we’re children.
+It’s something that we acquire from other people, typically from our parents when we’re children, and it can form from the conditional or unconditional love we receive.

 What’s the difference between Internal Monologue, Internal Dialogue, and Inner Narrative?

-Internal dialogue is narrating or talking to yourself about what is happening in your life.
+Internal dialogue, internal monologue, and inner speed are all terms for narrating or talking to yourself about what is happening in your life.
 Basically reacting verbally to what’s going on, but in your head.
+Your internal dialogue is shaped by your inner narrative, but it does not really include the understanding that this inner speech comes from the deepest parts of us.

 My Internal Narrative Story